RogerHuba/roger_python_guide/class_28/facilitator.md

 > QUESTION: `What does crud stand for?`
 > ANSWER: `Create Read Update Delete`
 > In our last lab, we added some persistance to our app, but we only implemented that through the admin console in Django.
 We want to provide end users the ability to do this as well.
 We are going to code this out from scratch There are a few things I will copy/paste to save time, others I'll code out.

+## Alias

+Show the alias that have been setup for venv.

 ## Create the File Structure and Environment